marzwick/DemoSite/site/src/inclusive.md

     What productive failure opportunities could be included in your course to mitigate negative outcomes related to scientific failure?

-!!! warning "Workbook"
+!!! tip ""

-    Complete Activity TK in your workbook: Commit to one action you could take to create a productive failure experience in your course.
+    *Answer in your workbook:* Commit to one action you could take to create a productive failure experience in your course.

 ## An AJEDI lexicon for inclusive learning